 6. Anchorage to South Fork Valley Trail – 20 miles

-The South Fork Valley Trail is a relatively easy hike to Eagle and Symphony Lakes in Eagle River, about half an hour west of Anchorage.
+The South Fork Valley Trail is a relatively easy hike to Eagle and Symphony Lakes in Eagle River, about half an hour east of Anchorage.
 The hike is about 10 miles round-trip.
 Flute Glacier can be reached by walking to Eagle Lake, then heading another 2 miles up the valley to the toe of the glacier.

 7. Anchorage to Talkeetna – 113 miles